mkatto/CS4641_Group3/README.md

-## CS 4641 Machine Learning Group 3 Project
+## Georgia Tech CS 4641 - Machine Learning Group 3 Project

-You can use the [editor on GitHub](https://github.com/mkatto/CS4641_Group3/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+### Analyzing Unemployment

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Saikanam Siam, Matthew Oswald, Sanjit Kumar, Matthew K Attokaren

 ### Motivation
 We are currently experiencing the second major economic recession of our lifetimes due to the COVID-19 pandemic.
 In the age of information, the advancement of machine learning algorithms has allowed us to gain more knowledge from global economic data than ever before [1].
 Integrating data analysis with financial data has made tremendous strides in trading, fraud detection, and market forecasting [2].
 These same techniques can be applied on large scale macroeconomic data for countries to find patterns between economic policy and statistics, and unemployment [3].